git-town/git-town/website/src/commands/config.md

 Running without a subcommand shows the current Git Town configuration.

-- The [get-parent](config-get-parent.md) subcommand prints the parent branch of the current or given branch.
+- The [get-parent](config-get-parent.md) subcommand outputs the parent branch of the current or given branch.
-- The [remove](config-remove.md) subcommand deletes all Git Town configuration entries.
+- The [remove](config-remove.md) subcommand removes all Git Town related configuration from the current Git repository.
-- The [setup](config-setup.md) subcommand interactively prompts for all configuration values
+- The [setup](config-setup.md) subcommand launches Git Town's setup assistant.

 ### --verbose / -v